-A strength of the study is it's easy to replicate (i.e. copy).
-This is because the method was a laboratory experiment which followed a standardised procedure.
+A strength of the study is it’s easy to replicate (i.e., copy).
+This is because the method was a laboratory experiment that followed a standardized procedure.

 Clifford and Scott (1978) found that people who saw a film of a violent attack remembered fewer of the 40 items of information about the event than a control group who saw a less stressful version.
 As witnessing a real crime is probably more stressful than taking part in an experiment, memory accuracy may well be even more affected in real life.

 However, a study by Yuille and Cutshall (1986) contradicts the importance of stress in influencing eyewitness memory.
-21 witnesses observed a shooting incident in Canada outside a gun shop in which 1 person was killed and a 2nd seriously wounded.
-The incident took place on a major thoroughfare in mid-afternoon.
+Twenty-one witnesses observed a shooting incident in Canada outside a gun shop in which one person was killed and a 2nd seriously wounded.
+The incident took place on a major thoroughfare in the mid-afternoon.

 All of the witnesses were interviewed by the investigating police, and 13 witnesses (aged 15-32 yrs) agreed to a research interview 4-5 months after the event.
-The witnesses were also asked to rate how stressed they had felt at the time of the incident, using a 7 point scale.
-The eyewitness accounts provided in both the police and research interviews were analysed and compared.
+The witnesses were also asked to rate how stressed they had felt at the time of the incident using a 7-point scale.
+The eyewitness accounts provided in both the police and research interviews were analyzed and compared.

-The results of the study showed the witnesses were highly accurate in their accounts, and there was little change in amount or accuracy of recall after 5 months.
+The results of the study showed the witnesses were highly accurate in their accounts, and there was little change in the amount or accuracy of recall after five months.
 The study also showed that stress levels did not have an effect on memory, contrary to lab findings.